Every month I meet with 25+ Logistics leaders and decision makers. I always have one question for them: What is impacting your bottom line?

 1. Build Relationships – ‘A Culture that Cares’

 Customer service has grown beyond dealing with customer complaints.
-Successful companies are customer-focused and center every aspect of their business around the needs and problems of its customers.
-It is about creating a connection at an emotional level that crosses the boundaries of business and enters the realm of creating relationships.
+Successful companies are customer-focused and center every aspect of their business around the needs and problems of their customers.
+It is about creating an emotional connection that crosses the boundaries of business and enters the realm of creating relationships.

-Many small and mid-size logistics organizations are built around the relationships between their customers and the leaders of the organization.
-Now is the time to extend this across the entire company – from billing to the warehouse clerk, everyone in your company impacts the customer experience in one way or another.
+Many small and mid-size logistics organizations are built around the relationships between their customers and the organization’s leaders.
+Now is the time to extend this across the entire company – from billing to the warehouse clerk.
+Everyone in your company impacts the customer experience in one way or another.

 2. Hire the Best and Train Them

 Hire the Right People.
 You can’t train people to care.
-You have to hire qualified people that inherently care for others.
-Then, empower them to be who they are (good people) and remove any limitations (bad management) that could be an obstacle.
+You have to hire qualified people who inherently care for others.
+Then, they should be empowered to be who they are (good people) and remove any limitations (bad management) that could be obstacles.

 Make them Aware.
-Not only do you need to hire the right people, but also train them and reward them when they do the right thing.
-Managers assume that because they hire someone good they don’t need to train them.
-Every company is unique and not everyone is aware of 1) what the company is trying to achieve and 2) how to get there.
+You need to hire the right people, train them, and reward them when they do the right thing.
+Managers often assume that because they hire someone good, they don’t need to train them.
+Every company is unique, and not everyone is aware of 1) what the company is trying to achieve and 2) how to get there.

-Once you have trained people you need reinforce their good behaviors.
-Reward those people that are doing what they are expected to be doing and those that go above and beyond.
-Simple things like a hand written note “Good Job”, public recognition, or a restaurant gift card can go very far.
+Once you have trained people, you need to reinforce their good behaviors.
+Reward those who are doing what they are expected to be doing and those who go above and beyond.
+Simple things like a handwritten note of “Good Job,” public recognition, or a restaurant gift card can go far.

 3. Process = Consistency = Satisfaction

-We all can agree that McDonald's is a very successful company and one of the most well-recognized brands.
+We all agree that McDonald’s is a successful company and one of the most well-recognized brands.
 But how is this possible if their hamburgers are not the best?
-Well, it has to do with the fact that customers know what to expect every time they visit McDonald's.
-Every time they visit the franchise they get the same experience.
+Well, it has to do with the fact that customers know what to expect every time they visit McDonald’s.
+Every time they visit the franchise, they get the same experience.

 Process = Consistency.
-Every respected and solid organization has well defined operating processes.
-Logistics organizations need to work on defining processes, especially those that directly or indirectly effect the customer.
+Every respected and solid organization has well-defined operating processes.
+Logistics organizations need to work on defining processes, especially those that directly or indirectly affect the customer.

-When processes are well defined (and employees follow them) the result is service consistency – your customers get the same quality of service over and over again.
+When processes are well defined (and employees follow them), the result is service consistency—your customers get the same quality of service repeatedly.

 Consistency = Satisfaction.
-When your service is consistent you remove uncertainty (a negative emotion) from your customer’s mind.
-By doing this you become a trusted and reliable service provider for your customer and someone who is not worth replacing just to save some extra dollars.
+When your service is consistent, you remove uncertainty (a negative emotion) from your customers’ minds.
+By doing this, you become a trusted and reliable service provider for your customer and someone not worth replacing just to save some extra dollars.

 4. Listen to Customers Beyond Their Words